London Tube

 What is DLR?

-Elizabeth Line is tube?
+Is Elizabeth Line a tube?

 How many lines does the London Underground have?